jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The pipeline continued advancing transistor development when the competitive market took over.
 As military rocket, pocket calculator, and transistor radio sales exploded, transistor scientists easily found funding to leave their universities and employers to start their own companies.
 These newcomers drove development into overdrive, and soon one of their so-called "Fairchildren", Intel, invented the microprocessor (1971).
 Now thousands of transistors came on a chip that could be reprogrammed for any application.

 Within a few decades the transistor went from unknown, to the size of a pencil eraser, to powering home computers.
-Soviet thinkers like Kitov and Glushkov wrote similar theories about the future but could only watch while others built it.
+Soviet thinkers like Kitov and Glushkov wrote similar theories about the future of technology but could only watch while others built it.
 Like a monoculture, each extreme died soon after it was planted.

 Look at who the pipeline needs.
 The obsessive researcher who'd be useless at selling.
 The institution-builder who thinks in decades.
 The risk-taker who quits a stable job.
 The salesman who never learns how the chip works but puts it in ten million radios.
 None would enjoy each other's jobs.
-Some do what they do because of genetic traits of super-intelligence, shyness, energy or so on.
+Some do what they do because of genetic traits of high-intelligence, shyness, energy or so on.
 Others are converts to belief systems and educated in higher learning.
 No ideology covers each person.
-They're temperaments every society produces.
-The extremes failed by telling half of them they didn't belong.
+They each have temperaments every society produces.
+The extremes failed by telling half they were special and the others didn't belong.

 The fight between them never ends, and shouldn't.
 How much public money, who captures the profit, who carries the risk—that argument is real.
 But it's a quarrel at the edges of something none of them can leave.
 They are boardmates stuck on the same gameboard.
 Like lifeforms from times immemorial, their lives depend on what other creatures can make inside the ecosystem they all share.
 Strangers, friends, enemies and allies.
-All the fates of an ecosyystem are tangled regardless of what anyone thinks.
+All the fates of an ecosystem are tangled regardless of what anyone thinks.

 Which raises the question this chapter has been circling.
 If no ideology can pick the winners, and no state can assign the roles—who does?

+You do.
+Alone, for yourself.
+That has always been the only mechanism, and it's the one this book is about seeing clearly.
+As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."

+Meaning an individual polar bear, squirrel, raccoon are the unit of evoluion's advancement.
+Species, groups, ecosystems are just a collection of individuals.
+By nature, any individual can better herself without needing permission or waiting on anyone else.
+The polar bear doesn't serve her ecosystem—she serves herself and her cubs, and the working ecosystem is what all that work adds up to.
+Each lifeform must always play the game by earning her own resources or she leaves the board.

+Of course, individuals don't fight wars or invent computers.
+But individual lifeforms also never built forests.
+It was the contribution of countless lifeforms that iterated to get there.

+That's why empowering smaller groups of individuals is what the technological ecosystem is evolving towards.
+That is what combined arms warfare as all about and why it worked.
+The smaller the selection group we can get, the more responsive our actions will be to the problems of the environment.
+Technology is an ecosystem with all the available niches thereof, which is why extremsists lose, because they can't fill—or burn down—huge swathes of their forest.

+Upgrades to our political and economic systems come later, in Mixed Ideological Politics and Bumblebee Economics.
+This book sets to make technological evolution impossible to unsee, in order to build a solution that seems obvious on reflection.

+None of this is new territory.
+Farming is self-aware artificial selection.
+Techvolution just does the same on the technological ecosystem.

 We will see these rules of technological evolution better once we realize we are not selfless beings.
 Perhaps not even our shining examples such as Socrates ever truly were.
 But for sure, the grade-school teacher, late night television host, dock worker, or sales manager of a paper distribution company are not selfless observers of society.
 We all have bills to pay.
 We shouldn't expect anyone to drop the toolset that feeds them while it still works, however poorly for the rest of society.
 People let go when the old tool stops paying—not a moment before, and no story will make them change their mind.

-The people inside extremists societies suffered greatly, and caused suffering onto others, because they didn't have the moderation in their society.
 I saw this in insurance claims all the time.
 When their tools stopped working, they craved a clear path to what's next.
 Give that to a person in a timely fashion, and they respond where a million stories fall flat.

 But if our tools still work, like a DVD in the Internet Age, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
 Watch cable news or visit a movie theater today to see it yourself.
 Or you can read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
 The pattern is the same: holders of outdated technology defending their position with stories, trying to keep the past alive long enough to preserve their status.

-Holding back evolution is a major cause of our social unrest, depressions, civil wars, and revolutions.
-Harmful artificial selection often blocks the mass-adoption of helpful new tools—countered, historically, by what some have called "the march of reason": helpful stories that get evolution moving again.

-To stop talking about creating justice, we can instead be intentionally building it.
-The first step is a technological identity.

-As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."
-Meaning a polar bear is the unit of selection.
-Species, groups, ecosystems are just a collection of individuals.
-Yet any individual can better herself without needing permission or waiting on anyone else.
-The polar bear doesn't serve her ecosystem—she serves herself and her cubs, and the working ecosystem is what all that work adds up to.
-Each lifeform must always play the game by earning her own resources or she leaves the board.

-Anyone can come up with artificial reasons why the Game of Life doesn't apply to them.
-As we've seen, extremists do it all too easily.
-Anyone who sticks to their belief system despite contrary evidence can be similar too.
-However, it can be inside every person.
-Students who ignore teachers; managers when they ignore employee feedback.
-Sometimes those are needed to keep motivation or beliefs in hard and uncertain times.
 But that only lasts for as long as someone else assembles the food, housing, and heating you depend on.
 If you're willing to admit you eat, find shelter, drink because of technology, and thus you are inside a technological ecosystem that is evolving independent of your biological desires, wants, lifespan, or your personal or ideological beliefs, you can admit this truth.

 The reward is seeing not the dead ends and darkness of artificial stories, but the natural light of how our society truly functions—the real ecosystem of producers, plant-eaters, predators, scavengers, decomposers, and testers.

-People are biologically self-interested.
-We use tools to play the Game of Life.
-But these tools live and die on a timeline independent of our own.
-Without a technological identity, we are left to explain our ups and downs using—artificial—stories.

-Every person is a natural human player of the game rooted in biological instincts and requirements.
-People need to eat, love, have shelter, hope, and many other hard and wonderful things.
-Among our limitations is that we will never accept servitude or blind loyalty.
-Despite numerous belief systems, these are pretty universal features of mankind across time and geography because individuals are the unit of selection, and thus we must decide what works best for ourselves.

-That means finding the unique blend of genotype and phenotype that lets you produce, graze, predate, decompose, or test somewhere inside the technological ecosystem.
+Our job, as units of selection, is to find the unique blend of genotype and phenotype that lets you produce, graze, predate, decompose, and test and offer value somewhere inside the technological ecosystem.
+Every seedling and tree hold value.
+There is always room for everyone who contributes.

 The game rewards both diversity and mass production.
 Not because anyone requires it.
 But because each is a different way to harvest energy the gameboard makes available.
 The system grows when each member finds a new way to harvest resources.
 That's how life stays up to date in the never ending work of organizing more matter into structures that hold together against the dissolving, collapsing, eroding, and decaying that takes everything left unmaintained and unenergized.

 Entropy doesn't decide whether life prospers.
 Entropy only looks like an enemy when life stops doing the work.
 Life decides—by doing the work of organizing matter, harvesting energy to maintain it, and finally shedding what no longer fits.
 The work is the only requirement.
 As long as some lineages keep doing it, life continues.
 Whether your lineage continues depends on whether you do the work.

-Entropy is always there, always pulling apart.
-But it isn't a grade to be given by a teacher.
-Rather it's such a constant for everything and everyone, that you, the Moon, and the Sun, all have entropy tearing you apart.
-So, whether a biological lineage prospers depends on whether it keeps doing the work of organizing faster than entropy dissolves.
-It's a fair fight for everyone.

 How did we spread around the world, and how did we develop tools?
 We planted and spread tool-species inside ecosystems of course.
 And that required, and still requires, four modes of understanding: nature, mythologies, stories, and science.